Origin-Byte/nft-protocol/README.md

 This codebase requires installation of both the Sui CLI ant the Sui source code.
 The latter has to be present in the parent folder of the repository.

 - Install the [Sui CLI](https://docs.sui.io/build/install)
-- `git clone https://github.com/MystenLabs/sui.git --branch devnet` to download the current sui develop source code
+- `git clone https://github.com/MystenLabs/sui.git --branch devnet` to download the current sui develop branch source code

 # Built and Test